dano09/quant_finance/README.md

 For example, I would adjust the parameters to get price data for the companies in the S&P500 from January 1st, 1998 up to September 26th, 2016.
 I would then set the scripts up to just run over a single date, and create a cron task to have it run everyday.

 The first section of this project is retrieving and cleaning data.
-A of this writing, the work flow is as follows:
+As of this writing, the work flow is as follows:

 PART 1: Get historical data (1998-2016)
 1. Create needed database tables